-The government have announced they will help first home buyers enter the property market with the proposed First Home Loan Deposit Scheme.
+The government is helping first home buyers enter the property market through the First Home Loan Deposit Scheme.

-Commencing on January 1st, 2020 the scheme will enable eligible first home buyers to buy a house with as little as 5% deposit.
+The scheme enables eligible first home buyers to buy a house with as little as 5% deposit.
 Under the scheme, borrowers will not have to pay Lenders Mortgage Insurance (LMI).

 How is the scheme different to low deposit home loans already available on the market?

 You may be thinking:

 ‘Hold up a sec Carl, I thought there were already plenty of banks and lenders that were willing to accept 5% deposit’.

 Well yes, that’s correct, however currently for deposits under 20%, Lenders Mortgage Insurance (LMI) applies.

 LMI provides protection to the lender in case you default on your home loan.
 It’s a one-off charge that usually gets included in your loan amount.

 Check out my post explaining LMI for more information.